If you've been thinking about retiring to Florida, you might be curious as to which part of the state to start your search for a new home.

 Hopefully this article will give you a general idea of what to expect if you are looking in a particular area.

 Of course, location within each market, age of the home, type of community and the amenities within all affect home prices to a great extent.

-But everything in real estate is relative to location, so use these averages to gauge what you might be able to afford based on where you are planning to move to in Florida.
+But everything in real estate is relative to location, so use this information to gauge what you might be able to afford based on where you are planning to move to in Florida.